-Figure 16 Western Uniformity Scenario LCV Combinations
+Figure 16.
+The Western Uniformity Scenario LCV Combinations.

-(Source: Western Uniformity Scenario Analysis, A Regional Truck Size and Weight Scenario Requested by the Western Governor's Association, April, 2004)
+(Source: Western Uniformity Scenario Analysis, A Regional Truck Size and Weight Scenario Requested by the Western Governor's Association, April 2004)

-Several highway networks are considered in the analysis, and the report notes that the scenario states have a higher percentage of rural highways than the United States as a whole.
+Several highway networks were considered in analysis and the report notes that the scenario states have a higher percentage of rural highways than the United States as a whole.
 The highway networks utilized in the study include the National Network (NN) for large trucks designated pursuant to the STAA of 1982, the current networks on which LCVs now operate, and highway networks assumed to be available for each type of LCV.
-The scenario highway networks uses the NN system for the RMD and the Interstate Highway System for the TPD's and triples.
+The scenario highway networks used the NN system for the RMD and the Interstate Highway System for the TPD's and triples.
 Extensive highway routing maps were created meeting each state's truck size and weight regulations.

-The study uses the year 2000 for the base case.
-The scenario analysis year is 2010 and employs traffic forecasts developed utilizing economic forecasts by Global Insights and the year 2000 traffic characteristics.
-Traffic characteristics include vehicle class, operating weight, commodity, origin and destination, and highway functional class.
-Scenario impacts are estimated for:
+The study used the year 2000 for the base case.
+The scenario analysis year was 2010 and employed traffic forecasts developed utilizing economic forecasts by Global Insights and the year 2000 traffic characteristics.
+Traffic characteristics included vehicle class, operating weight, commodity, origin and destination, and highway functional class.
+Scenario impacts were estimated for:

 - Freight diversion

 - Shipper costs

 - Pavement costs

 - Bridge costs

 - Roadway geometry

 - Safety

 - Traffic operations

 - Environmental quality

 - Energy consumption

 - Rail Industry competitiveness